ChrisMahlke/pretty-print/README.md

 ## PrettyPrint

+A program to optimally format text from an input file so that the words fit within specified line lengths.
+The goal is to minimize the "ugliness" or penalty, which is based on the number of spaces left at the end of each line.

 This C program is a text formatter that applies a justified formatting strategy on input text.
 It organizes words into lines, where each line's length does not exceed a maximum line length provided as input.

 The program has three main parts: